Akinori-F-Ebihara/SPRT-TANDEM_what_is_it/README.md

 $X^{(1,T)} := \{ x^{(1)}, x^{(2)}, ..., x^{(t)}, ..., x^{(T)} \}$,

-where $x^(t)$ is a data sample, such as a video frame, an audio signal, a neural firing rate, etc. The sequential data $X^{(1,T)}$ has an associated binary label $y\in\{1,0\}$ that indicates a class to which the sequential data belong.
+where $x^{(t)}$ is a data sample, such as a video frame, an audio signal, a neural firing rate, etc. The sequential data $X^{(1,T)}$ has an associated binary label $y\in\{1,0\}$ that indicates a class to which the sequential data belong.
 Your task is to correctly estimate the class label $y$, with a minimal number of data samples possible (say, $k < n$ samples).
 Generally speaking, there is a trade-off between speed (i.e., small data samples) and accuracy (i.e., a correct estimate of the label): using fewer samples tend to increase the misclassification rate, while highly accurate classification requires more data samples.
 Thus, it is a non-trivial problem.

 ## Sequential Probability Ratio Test
 One algorithm that provides a solution to the above tradeoff problem is the Sequential Probability Ratio Test, or SPRT, which was originally invented by Abraham Wald [5, 6].
 The SPRT calculates the log-likelihood ratio (LLR) of two competing hypotheses (i.e., $y=1$ v.s. $y=0$) and updates the LLR every time a new sample is acquired until the LLR reaches one of the two thresholds for alternative hypotheses.